Liberal Arts Courses

 Role of leader in commerce and service is examined.

-• LDSP 348U Leadership, Conflict Management and Group Dynamics
+• LDSP 348U Conflict Management and Group Dynamics

 Credit Hours: 3